A Biopsy Came With An Unexpected $2,170 'Cover Charge' For The Hospital

 If you've had a medical-billing experience that you think we should investigate, you can share the bill and describe what happened here.

 Before having the cyst removed, Snitchler's doctor wanted to check the growth for cancer.
-After a first round of screening tests, Snitchler had an ultrasound-guided needle biopsy at Henry Ford Health System's main hospital.
+After a first round of screening tests, Snitchler had an ultrasound-guided needle biopsy at the Henry Ford Health System's main hospital.

 The procedure was "uneventful," with no complications reported, according to results faxed to her primary care doctor after the procedure.
 The growth was indeed benign, and Snitchler thought her next step would be getting the cyst removed.